jangacnik/vr-kolokvij/README.md

 # Kolokvij naloga - Node-RED
+Repository for Node-RED presentation example for VR class.
+Includes instruction how to run the Node-RED example flow in a Docker container.
-# Getting started with Node-RED and Docker
+## Getting started with Node-RED and Docker
 Install docker desktop and run command:
 ```
 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red